algobot76/my-cs-notes/docs/rust/the-rust-book/README.md

 ## 3. Common Programming Concepts

-### Variables and Mutability
+### 3.1.
+Variables and Mutability

+- Variables are immutable by default.
+- Use `mut` to make a variable mutable.

 #### Differences between Variables and Constants

 - Constants
   - Can't use `mut` with constants.
-  - Declare constants with `const` instead of `let`.
-  - Type must be annotated.
+  - Declare constants with `const` instead of `let` and must be annotated.
-  - Can declare in any scope.
+  - Can declare constants in any scope.
   - Only set to a constant expression, not to the result of a function call or any other value that could only be computed at runtime.
   - Valid for the entire time with the scope.

 #### Shadowing

+- Shadow a variable by using the same variable name and `let`.

 ```rust
 let x = 5;